lmaughan921/experience-manager-brand-portal.en/help/using/configure-brand-portal-with-aem-assets-cloud-service.md

 discoiquuid:
 ---

-# Configure AEM Assets with Brand Portal {#configure-aem-assets-with-brand-portal}
+# Configure AEM Assets with Brand Portal {#configure-aem-assets-with-brand-portal-skyline}

 Adobe Experience Manager (AEM) Assets is configured with Brand Portal through Adobe I/O, which procures an IMS token for authorization of your Brand Portal tenant.